 - Longer lasting: Can take more shots (500 versus 440) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (40 percent cheaper at launch).

 - More modern: Reflects 3 years of technical progress since the 750D launch.

-Reasons to prefer the Canon EOS 750D:
+Arguments in favor of the Canon EOS 750D:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.